 1986 is also marked with the setting up of the South Australian Church Women’s Jubilee 150 Trust.
 The Trust, administered by trustees, provides funds (from the interest earned on investments) for scholarships for disadvantaged women to enable them to achieve their goals to improve their personal skills and self-development through the provision of courses, resources or equipment.
 Applicants are sponsored by a Christian organisation or individual, who is required to provide on-going support for the women receiving the awards.

 South Australia has been privileged to provide the National Executive and to host the National Conference on several occasions, most recently from 2009 to 2011.

-We actively and annually support both Fellowship Day and World Community Day, and in addition to holding services in suburban Adelaide also send material to our Quorn country branch.
+We actively and annually support both Fellowship Day and World Community Day, holding services in Adelaide.

 We also very seriously accept our responsibility to send delegates to other organisations so that the voice of Christian women may be heard as widely as possible as we seek to bring to our world Christ's message of goodness, peace, justice and love.

 Mrs Aileen Eldridge